Improving the System

 Most experts agree that the ideal solution to the problem would be a shift in national consciousness.
 To this end, the United Network for Organ Sharing, the American Medical Association, the National Institute of Health and many other organizations have stepped up efforts to educate the public about the benefits of donation.
 These groups hope that if more people understand the need for organs and the tremendous benefit of donation, they will begin to see donation as their social responsibility.
 They will understand that organ transplantation is truly one of the most remarkable achievements of modern science, and that organ donation is among the greatest opportunities to serve humanity.

-For more information about organ transplants and related topics, check out the links on the next page.
+For more information about organ transplants and related topics, check out the links below.